 NEH deadlines are often recurring but vary based on individual funding opportunity.
-Click here to view and search for ongoing NEH funding opportunities.
+Click here to view and search for ongoing funding opportunities from the NEH.

 H2020 is the world largest funding programme for research and innovation with nearly 80 Billion Euro (nearly 111 Billion USD) for seven years.
 H2020 is open to participation from across the world, meaning that European researchers can cooperate with their counterparts in third countries on any topic of their choice.